waltervanheuven/psychopy-on-M1/README.md

     Are issues with PTB due to PortAudio and libHID_Utilities static libraries which require a rebuild for Apple Silicon?

-    PsychoPy also runs without psychtoolbox installed (remove with `pip uninstall psychtoolbox`).
+    PsychoPy also runs when psychtoolbox is removed after installing psychopy.

 - mp4 movies are not working.

-- core.wait() is not working.

 If PsychoPy fails to start up after you have changed the preferences, remove the file `userPrefs.cfg`